 You may need certain IAM permissions to carry out some actions described on this page.
 This means:

 The autobackup feature is enabled by default upon the creation of an Instance.
-Simultaneously, a backup schedule policy is created.
-The default backup frequency is of 1 per day and the retention period of 7 days.
-You can change this default configuration after you create the Instance from the database information page.
+Simultaneously, a schedule policy is created.
+The default autobackup frequency is of 1 per day with a retention period of 7 days.
+You can change this in the Database Instance information page after Instance creation.

 By default, the Database Instance creation date is used as the base timestamp for the automated backups.
 When you change the schedule configuration, the moment you validated the new configuration becomes the new base timestamp.
 For example, if at 8 a.m. on a Thursday you update the autobackup frequency to 24h, your next autobackup will be created at 8 a.m. on a Friday.